intisarHJM/notes/md/ch7.md

 ```
 Three different ways to include external JavaScript files: without path, with a folder path, and with a full URL.
 External scripts keep code organized and enable browser caching for better performance.

-Here are the modified JavaScript examples with Arabic names from the content:

 # Common Use Cases

 ## Changing HTML Content